If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 What Can You Buy from the Kikoff Store?

-Options at the Kikoff store are extremely limited — currently, it offers an array of video tutorials and ebooks, and ebooks are currently unavailable.
+Options at the Kikoff store are extremely limited — currently, it offers an array of video tutorials and ebooks.
 And instead of deducting the items you purchase from your revolving credit limit, Kikoff extends your payment term.
 For example, if you purchase one video tutorial, your payment will be extended to $5 monthly for 16 months rather than the initial 12 months.
 But the extension will add a few extra points to your credit score.
-Unfortunately, at the moment there are very few items available in the “store.”
+Unfortunately, the store sells a very limited number of items.

 Here are some of the options listed: